thediger/hello-world/README.md

 A test respository

 I like to analyze data.
 I am good at puzzling out solution to problems.
-Leaving new things is fun.
+Learning new things is fun.